Tobias024/Cyclistics-Case-Study/Cyclistic case study.md

 *Business task*: Find the relationships between annual and casual memberships.

-### Prepare:
+## Prepare:

 All data sets can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 This analysis was based on first source information from last year (2022).

 For the purposes of this case study, the data sets are appropriate and will allow to answer the company's questions.
 The data has been provided by a company under this [license](https://ride.divvybikes.com/data-license-agreement).

-\
-1. All data sets and libraries were imported.
+1. We started by importing all data sets and libraries.
 The libraries used were:

 ```{r}
 library(readr)